Our Faculty

 Prior to moving to the National Capital Area, her experience centered on her career as a civil trial lawyer, specializing in civil litigation and dispute resolution.
 Now, in addition to consulting work, she is on the faculty of the University of Baltimore’s Certified Public Manager program, teaching courses including Understanding Leadership Styles, Building and Leading Effective Teams, Conflict Management and Effective Negotiation, Project Management, Administrative Law, Nonprofit Governance and Management and Effective and Appropriate Use of Social Media.
 She also is an instructor of data-based decision making for managers and analysts of the Social Security Administration.
 She also facilitates retreats for the Housing Authority of the City of Baltimore.
 In addition to being counsel, Ms. Christianson has served as board, officer, committee member and volunteer for a wide range of nonprofits including associations and service providers.

-Dr. Ficenec has over 15 years of experience in policy research, analysis, and evaluation on issues, including urban policy, economic development, regional collaboration, interpersonal and interorganizational networks, workforce development, international relations, advocacy for girls’ and women’s issues, and early childhood education.
+Dr. Ficenec has over 15 years of experience in policy research, analysis, and evaluation on issues including urban policy, economic development, regional collaboration, interpersonal and interorganizational networks, workforce development, international relations, advocacy for girls’ and women’s issues, and early childhood education.

-Most recently, Dr. Ficenec was the senior research and policy analyst at the Connecticut Economic Resource Center.
-For four years, she conducted research concerning economic development in Connecticut for clients, including the state legislature and executive agencies, town governments, regional organizations, businesses, and nonprofit organizations.
-Her work included prospective and retrospective economic and fiscal impact reports for public and privately funded economic development projects in the state, as well as statistical analyses, literature reviews, survey design and analysis, and interviews with policymakers.
+Most recently, Dr. Ficenec was the Senior Research and Policy Analyst at the Connecticut Economic Resource Center.
+For four years, she conducted research projects concerning economic development in Connecticut for clients including the state legislature and executive agencies, town governments, regional organizations, businesses, and nonprofit organizations.
+Her work included economic impact reports, statistical analyses, literature reviews, survey design and analysis, and interviews of policy makers.
 She also presented demographic, economic, and fiscal data on Connecticut towns at municipal economic development workshops for local elected officials and other community members.
-Prior to her work in Connecticut, Dr. Ficenec served as a budget management analyst for the City of Baltimore, a research assistant at George Washington University, and associate director for policy and communications at the Center for the Study of the Presidency and Congress, among other positions.

 Since 2008, Jeff has served as the Executive Director of the Maryland World Class Consortia (MWCC), a non-profit organization that helps public and private sector organizations build cultures of continuous improvement.
 He delivers training on lean improvement methods, facilitates improvement activities, coaches leaders, and develops strategic improvement plans.
 He has served a variety of roles with the MWCC, including a term on the Consortia’s founding member Advisory Board in 1996.